openintegrationhub/Data-and-Domain-Models/README.md

 #### Documents

 - `CONTRIBUTING`: Gathers any rule considering the contribution
-- `Onboarding`: Describes how to proceed when developing a master data model and a connector
+- `Onboarding`: Describes how to proceed when developing a master data model and a connector.
+It lists the most important documents from the connectors repository and the data and domain models repository, to simplify the onboarding process.
 <br><br>

 ## Workgroup